WinterResearch/world-of-warcraft-wotlk-dungeon-bot/README.md

 install weakauaras addon, one by one, import all of the weakauras strings from weakauras.txt file, each separated by spaces.

 required settings:
-  /follow macro, edit to dps that your character will be following, for each dungeon macro keybind = Alt5
+/follow macro, modify this macro each dungeon, to dps that your character will be following macro keybind = Alt5

 keybinds / targeting:
 interact With Target: CTRL-6
 assist Target: F1
 attack Target: F2
 interface / Controls:
 interact on left click

 ![image](https://user-images.githubusercontent.com/95959417/198861122-0e000cb5-4553-4466-98c8-bdd01f550a0d.png)
 ![image](https://user-images.githubusercontent.com/95959417/198861184-c18ddd87-f51f-48c3-9f7b-d2c3512f389a.png)